MohdImran001/lab-report-management-system/README.md

 ### Upcoming features
-   1. Creating different roles for Admins and Staff members.
+##### Creating different roles for Admins and Staff members.
-      a. admins will have the following features.
+1. Admins will have the following features. <br />
-           - reset/change password
+    a. reset/change password<br />
-           - update logo and reports templates
+    b. update logo and reports templates <br />
-           - deleting expired reports
+    c. deleting expired reports <br />
-           - changing reference number
+    d. changing reference number <br />
-           - downloading data in csv format.
+    e. downloading data in csv format. <br />
-      b. staff members can only create, update and download reports.
+2. Staff members can only create, update and download reports

+##### Writing IN

 ## Getting Started